Embodied cognition: Music

 Marina Korsakova-Kreyn (2018) proposes that musical cognition operates on two interrelated levels of embodiment.
 The surface level refers to observable bodily responses to music, including performers’ motor actions, visible gestures, and rhythmic entrainment in listeners.
 This level reflects the apparent physical articulation of musical experience.

 The deep level is less visible and concerns the internal physiological and perceptual responses to tonal and temporal structures.
 Korsakova-Kreyn argues that musical meaning originates in how the body reacts to tonal relationships arranged over time.
 These relationships are built from basic melodic intervals that vary in tonal stability, consonance, and dissonance, creating expectations that guide melodic intentionality and the perception of musical motion.
 Tonal–temporal structures are therefore understood as encoding musical content that shapes motor behavior and underlies emotional and cognitive responses to music.

 This model links traditional musicological concepts with findings from music perception, affective neuroscience, and brain plasticity in musicians.
 The theory focuses on tonal music of the European tradition and does not address aleatoric or non-Western musical systems.
 To make the model accessible to nonmusicians, the original paper includes explanations of basic music theory.

-Source: Korsakova-Kreyn, M. (2018).
-Two-level model of embodied cognition in music.
-Psychomusicology: Music, Mind, and Brain, 28(4), 240–259.

 Embodied music cognition is potentially applicable to better understand the role of music in social interactions.
 Multiple studies show that children move more synchronously with music when they dance as a group.

 The second trend includes studies that strive to connect embodied music cognition to other research fields such as neurology and psychology.
 For example, a study showed that people who have Parkinson's disease and are primed by music instead of metronomes beeps are capable of both entrainment and control.
 The study suggests that using the body to produce timed sequences of action, particularly when music is used as a pacing cue, allows people who have Parkinson's disease to achieve similar performance levels as healthy individuals.